Days of Thunder: Video games

 In 1990, Mindscape released a video game adaptation of the film for multiple platforms such as the PC, NES and Amiga.
 A Game Boy version was released in 1992.
 The game was available for the PlayStation Network and iOS.
 Paramount Digital Entertainment released a new video game based on the film for the iOS, PlayStation 3, Xbox 360 and PlayStation Portable. iOS version was released in 2009 and other versions were released in 2011.
 The game includes 12 NASCAR sanctioned tracks—including Daytona International Speedway and Talladega Superspeedway—and the film characters Cole Trickle, Rowdy Burns, and Russ Wheeler.
 The PS3 version, labeled Days of Thunder: NASCAR Edition has more than 12 select NASCAR Sprint Cup drivers, including Denny Hamlin, Ryan Newman and Tony Stewart.

+Sequel

+In November 2024, it was reported that Tom Cruise was in final talks to star in and produce a Days of Thunder sequel.
+It is being developed concurrently with an untitled Top Gun: Maverick sequel.

+In June 2025, Joseph Kosinski told GQ Magazine that his dream pitch is a crossover between Days of Thunder and F1 with Brad Pitt as Kosinski said “Right now, it’d be Cole Trickle [Cruise’s Days of Thunder character].
+We find out that he and Sonny Hayes [Pitt’s character in the F1 movie] have a past.
+They were rivals at some point, maybe crossed paths… I heard about this epic go-kart battle on Interview with the Vampire that Brad and Tom had, and who wouldn’t pay to see those two go head-to-head on the track?”